 Keep it simple.
 Because time is of the essence, make it easy for the buyers.
 Remain flexible on when your agent can schedule showings.
 Also, avoid putting contingencies on the sale.
 Though a desirable move-in date makes for a smoother transition between homes, it could cause you to lose the sale altogether.

-10 questions you should ask your realtor before signing the dotted line.
-The answers to these questions will help you determine how professional, how prepared and how knowledgable the realtor is.
+Here are 10 questions you should ask your realtor before signing the dotted line. .

 How will you keep in contact with me during the selling process, and how often?